In this section we will give link to India

 Mediescapes.

-the next destination for Travel and Health
+India the next destination for Travel

-(Source: NDTV.com, By Rai Monica (Delhi, India), 19th Nov, 2006)
+NDTV.com, By Rai Monica, New Delhi, 19th Nov,

 Medical tourism is a term coined which covers patients traveling